jvzonlab/OrganoidTracker/manuals/VISUALIZER.md

 trajectory 10 points forward or backwards in time.
 Double-click on any particle to focus on that particle instead.
 Press `T` again to go back to the normal view.

+Press `M` to jump to the mother view.
+Here you get an overview of all cell divisions found during the experiment.
+The left and right arrow keys can now be used to jump to the next or previous cell division.
+Press `M` again to exit the mother view and return to the normal view.